 1. Towels and Washcloths

-If you look around the kitchen and bathroom sections of Dollar Tree, there are tons of washcloths and towels in both sections.
+If you look around Dollar Tree’s kitchen and bathroom sections, there are tons of washcloths and towels in both places.

 The quality isn’t good enough to sell, but these make great practice embroidery blanks!

 To embroider a towel, use a tear-away or wash-away stabilizer and water-soluble topping.
-A particularly fluffy towel may need a knockdown stitch.
+A particularly fluffy towel may need a knockdown stitch or its equivalent.

 Tutorial: how to embroider a towel